What Are Jazz Piano Chord Voicings? (Simple Guide for Beginners)

-Take a look at just a few chord voicings I could use for a C major 7:
+To start, here's just a few voicings I could use to play C major 7:

 Each of these arrangements (show above) is called a ‘chord voicing’.
 They are all different ways of 'saying' the same chord.